thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 19 October 2022
+### Daily Rundown on Thursday, 20 October 2022

-- The average temperature today is 14.16˚C;
+- The average temperature today is 13.09˚C;
-- With highs of 16.63˚C and lows of 9.79˚C.
+- With highs of 14.4˚C and lows of 10.13˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->